 BBWARM SERVICE CHARGE

-How is the BBWARM service charge calculated?
+How is the BBWARM service charge calculated now?

 Single family residences and duplexes